davidusb-geek/emhass/docs/develop.md

   .venv\Scripts\activate.bat
   ```

-An IDE like VSCode should automatically catch that a new virtual env was created, you can start developing from there.
+An IDE like VSCode should automatically catch that a new virtual env was created.

 **Install the _emhass_ package in editable mode:**